Actions of highly eccentric orbits: Orbits in a flattened potential

-The full curves in Fig.~\ref{fig:getIcrit} illustrates this phenomenon by plotting the pericentric radii $R_{\rm peri}$ of orbits with $J_\phi=0.05L_{\rm circ}$ in the potentials generated by bodies with the \cite{NFW97} (NFW) density profile that have been flattened to axis ratio $c/a=0.5$ (black curve) or to $c/a=0.8$ (red curve).
-As $J_z$ decreases, the curves first plunge rapidly and then flatten off markedly when $J_z$ is just a bit bigger than $\Jcrit$.
+where $r^2={R^2+z^2/q^2}$ and $r_{\rm cut}=10$.
+The potentials have axis ratio $q=0.5$ (black curve) or to $q=0.8$ (red curve).
+As $J_z$ decreases, the curves first plunge rapidly and then flatten off markedly when $J_z$ is comparable to $\Jcrit$.
 Thereafter they asymptote to the pericentric radius of the planar orbit $J_z=0$ with the same value of $J_\phi$, which is marked by the horizontal dotted black line.
+Wiggles above this line are caused by centro-phobic resonances.}

+{\rd Fig.~\ref{fig:boxLoopBdy} shows two orbits from Fig.~\ref{fig:getIcrit} that might be considered to lie either side of the box/loop transition: the left boundary of the upper orbit is nearly straight while that of the lower orbit curves noticeably away from the origin.
+The orbits' values of $J_z/J_{z\rm crit}$ are given at top right: even the loop-like lower orbit has $J_z/J_{z\rm crit}<1$, implying that when $|J_\phi|>0$, loop orbits are reached at lower values of $J_z$ than when $J_\phi=0$.
+In this context it's worth noting that the loop-like orbit has $(J_z+J_\phi)/J_{z\rm crit}=1.016$. }